dyo/dyo/docs/api.md

-Alot like redux createStore, inface it's exactly like redux createStore with the addition of `.connect` that accepts a render insance of component will mount with which to update everytime the store is updated.
+Alot like redux createStore, inface it's exactly like redux createStore with the addition of `.connect` that accepts a render insance of component and mount with which to update everytime the store is updated.
 Which is mostly a short hand for creating a listerner with `.subscribe` that updates your component on state changes.

 ```
+var store = dio.createStore(reducer: {Function})
+// or
-var store = dio.createStore(reducer)
+var store = dio.createStore(object of reducers: {Object})

 store.dispatch({type: '' ...})
 // dispatch an action